• 0Shopping Cart

 1) You Don’t Need a CDL

 No special licensing is required to operate heavy machinery at a job site.
-(However, having your CDL will make you a much more valuable employee and open opportunities for you.)
+However, having a commercial drivers’ license (CDL) will make you a much more valuable employee and open opportunities for you.

 2) OSHA Doesn’t Require Certification

-OSHA only requires that employers instruct (or find an appropriate heavy equipment training program to instruct) each operator in the recognition and avoidance of unsafe job site conditions and ensure they understand regulations applicable to their work environment.
-(29 CFR 1926.21(b)(2))
+OSHA only requires that employers instruct—or find an appropriate heavy equipment training program to instruct—each operator in the recognition and avoidance of unsafe job site conditions and ensure they understand regulations applicable to their work environment, per its Safety and Health Regulations for Construction, 29 CFR 1926.21(b)(2).

 3) You Can Learn While You Work